LunarG/gfxreconstruct/USAGE_android.md

-                        If this is specified the replayer will flush and wait for all current GPU work to finish at the start and end of the measurement range. (forwarded to replay tool) --colorspace-fallback
+                        If this is specified the replayer will flush and wait for all current GPU work to finish at the start and end of the measurement range. (forwarded to replay tool) --use-colorspace-fallback
                         Swap the swapchain color space if unsupported by replay device.
                         Check if color space is not supported by replay device and swap to VK_COLOR_SPACE_SRGB_NONLINEAR_KHR. (forwarded to replay tool).
 ```